Found us from search engine?

 If you’re having decent traffic, but your conversion is not great and you’re looking for traffic with a buying intent – At this rate you should have a decent amount of traffic from more general short tail keywords, go for keywords with a clear buying intent, their search volume won’t look too impressive, and there will probably have some competition and CPC, but that’s where the money’s at.

-Keep in mind these are just rough circumstances that I drew up for your reference.
+And keep in mind, these are just rough circumstances that I drew up for your reference.
 Actual keyword research can be much more complicated, so test it out and look for your own golden combination.